 The taskforce will conduct an analysis across all areas and levels of the university including the recruitment, experience and progression of staff and students; our structures, policies and processes; research, curriculum and pedagogy and institutional culture.
 RET will draw on surveys, focus groups and institutional data.
 Beyond our University, we will engage with local community groups and draw inspiration from initiatives in other countries.

 The taskforce will publish a comprehensive report and action plan with staggered deadlines over a 3 year period.
-We will submit an application for the Race Equality Charter award within the next two years.
+We will explore submitting an application for the Race Equality Charter Bronze award before July 2026 deadline.

 Race Equality Charter

 The Race Equality Charter (REC) is a national scheme aimed at improving the representation, progression and success of minority ethnic staff and students within higher education.
 Its purpose is to inspire a strategic approach to making cultural and systemic changes that will make a real difference to minority ethnic staff and students.

 The REC provides a framework through which institutions work to identify and self-reflect on institutional and cultural barriers standing in the way of minority ethnic staff and students.
 It covers academic staff, professional services staff, student progression and attainment and diversity of the curriculum.
 As with Athena Swan, REC is an evolving charter.
 Institutions are expected to start at Bronze level and progress to Silver.
 The award is at institutional level only but actions must be owned and implemented at Faculty level.

 The REC is underpinned by five fundamental guiding principles:

 - Racial inequalities are a significant issue within higher education.
 Racial inequalities are not necessarily overt, isolated incidents.
 Racism is an everyday facet of UK society and racial inequalities manifest themselves in everyday situations, processes and behaviours.